U.S. will not recognize Venezuela election result: State Department

 The United States is actively considering oil sanctions on Venezuela and Sullivan said a response to Sunday’s vote would be discussed at a G20 meeting in Buenos Aires on Monday.

 Venezuelan President Nicolas Maduro was seeking a six-year term in a Sunday election boycotted by the opposition and condemned by foes as the “coronation” of a dictator.
+Results are expected by late evening.

 “We need to make sure we adhere to our goal which is to target corrupt regime officials and not the people of Venezuela,” Sullivan said.
 “We don’t want to damage the country in a way that makes it difficult to repair after democracy is restored.”